johnnywang1994/axios-mock-shim/README.md

   - Type: `boolean`

 Whether snakify keys in params or data in request.
+SnakifyKeys will run before the `beforeRequest`, those config added by `beforeRequest` will not auto apply the `snakifyKeys` method.

 ### beforeRequest